+It’s an easy recipe to stir-fry and quicker than ordering take-out.
 You can serve your noodles and beef as the main course or on the side other go-to Chinese recipes.
-Make an at home Chinese buffet with easy recipes for Kung Pao Chicken, Orange Chicken, and Beijing Beef.
+Make an at home Chinese buffet with more easy Chinese food recipes like Kung Pao Chicken, Orange Chicken, and Beijing Beef.

 If you’ve tried our recipe for Chow Mein, you may be wondering what the difference is in these dishes.
 Both Lo Mein and Chow Mein are made with egg noodles that are stir fried with vegetables in a sauce.
 However, their texture is the key difference.

-Once you parboil the noodles, the preparation for the two dishes changes.
-For Lo Mein you set the noodles aside while you prepare the veggies and beef.
+Once you parboil the noodles, the preparation for the two dishes changes: For Lo Mein you set the noodles aside while you prepare the veggies and beef.
 However, with Chow Mein, the key is stir-frying the noodles along with the other ingredients.
 This cooks the noodles to a nice crispy texture.
 In Lo Mein you only cook the noodles with the rest of the ingredients long enough for them to soak up the flavors of the sauce, but the noodles remain soft.

 Create a free account to Save Recipes